Wavelength Assignment in Hybrid Quantum-Classical Networks: System Description

 and

 where $C^{f}$ and $C^{b}$ are {\em wavelength-independent} parameters, given by

 and

-In the above equations, $h$ and $c$ are, respectively, the Planck's constant and the speed of light in the vacuum, $T_d$ is detectors' gate interval, and $\eta_d$ denotes their quantum efficiency.
+In the above equations, $h$ and $c$ are, respectively, the Planck constant and the speed of light in the vacuum, $T_d$ is detectors' gate interval, and $\eta_d$ denotes their quantum efficiency.
 Note that, in the dual-fiber case, $p^{\rm BR}_{nm} = 0$.
+The (1/2) factor in above equations account for the loss in the passive decoder of Fig.~\ref{BB84}.